mehran66/delaunay-triangulation/README.md

-# Delaunay-Triangulation
+# Delaunay Triangulation
-Point in triangle search using the Delaunay Triangulation data structure
+Point in triangle search using the Delaunay Triangulation data structure implemented in Matlab.